aegis-fate-gh/homelab/README.md

 # Homelab
-This is centralized repo for everything related to my homelab
+This is centralized repo for most things related to my homelab

 ## Physical Infrastructure
 ### Eos 1-3